 (which wraps the Google text-to-speech

-API) and playsound
+service) and playsound

 .

-You can install them using pip3
+You can install them using pip

 :

-pip3 install gtts
+python3 -m pip install gtts

-pip3 install playsound
+python3 -m pip install playsound

 You can use these libraries to convert text to an audio file, and then play it: